aquariuslt/karma-jawr/README.md

 ### Change Log

+#### 0.1.8
+- Performance Tuning: Suppose not generate twice index files when all flatten mapping files no change since last time

 #### 0.1.7
 - New features: Add css bundle support, for better requiring style file for debug in browser.
 - Change log level to `debug` when generating flatten mapping files for ignoring more files.